 The Town of Boonton Animal Control operates under the supervision of the Health Department.
-The Boonton Animal Control Officer provides animal control, animal cruelty, and animal rescue services to the Town as well as shelter for misplaced or lost domestic animals at its impound facility until the rightful owner can be found.
+The Boonton Animal Control Officer provides animal control, and animal rescue services to the Town as well as shelter for misplaced or lost domestic animals at its impound facility, until the rightful owner can be found.

-If you have a concern about how an animal is being cared for or treated, please contact the Health Department or Boonton Police Department, and provide as much information as possible.
-Also, please provide a call-back phone number so that we can follow up with you.
+If you have a concern about how an animal is being cared for or treated, please contact the Boonton Police Department Humane Law Enforcement Officer, and provide as much information as possible.
+Also, please provide a call-back phone number so that they can follow up with you.
 You may also click the Report a Concern button on the home page.

 - DAYS: Monday - Friday from 8:30AM to 4:00PM, contact the Boonton Health Department (973) 402-9410 x631